salbalkus/CausalTables.jl/docs/src/index.md

 CausalTables.jl has three main functionalities:

-1. Generating simulation data using a `DataGeneratingProcess`
+1. Generating simulation data using a `StructuralCausalModel`
 2. Computing "ground truth" conditional distributions, means, and other functionals from a `DataGeneratingProcess` and a `CausalTable`
 3. Wrapping an existing Table to make it a `CausalTable` for use by external packages.